- Emory University School of Law (1979)

-Selected as a Texas Super Lawyer every year since its inception in 2003 (through 2016), Allan has been the Chairman of the Advisory Board for Emory University School of Law since 2013 and is a member of the Texas Bar Foundation and the Houston, Dallas and New York City Bar Associations.
+Selected as a Texas Super Lawyer every year since its inception in 2003 (through 2017), Allan has been the Chairman of the Advisory Board for Emory University School of Law since 2013 and is a member of the Texas Bar Foundation and the Houston, Dallas and New York City Bar Associations.
 He has co-chaired the State Bar of Texas Advanced Bankruptcy Litigation Committee and State Bar grievance committees for many years.
-He is an honorary member of the Commercial Bar Association of England, Wales and Scotland, North American Division; a member of the Congress of Fellows for the Center for International Legal Studies in Salzburg, Austria; the International Business Law Consortium; INSOL, (London); the IBA (London); the ABA International Litigation Division, and is very active as a lecturer and author for the American Bankruptcy Institute, the American Bar Association and other associations.
+He is a member of the Congress of Fellows for the Center for International Legal Studies in Salzburg, Austria; the International Business Law Consortium; INSOL, (London); the IBA (London); the ABA International Litigation Division, and is very active as a lecturer and author for the American Bankruptcy Institute, the American Bar Association and other associations.
 He is an advisor to the Uniform Law Commission section on fraudulent transfers.

 - Howrey Back in Chapter 7, Diamond Again Trustee